Our RYA Yacht Training Centre, based in Split, offers the full range of RYA practical courses in the Sail Cruising scheme.

 Find out more about this flotilla here.

 School Yacht Training

 Courses start on Saturday where you will be greeted by your instructor and welcomed onboard.
-The tuition starts the next morning, and by Monday evening you’ll be away from base and ready to explore your first destination.
+The tuition starts the next morning, and by Sunday lunchtime you’ll be away from base and ready to explore your first destination.
 Join the Flotilla at the punch party, and you can share stories from your first day on the water.